Ming Ong

 Junior Scientist

-Ming Ong is a Junior Scientist at the Center for Global Health Science & Security, where his research bridges global health and health security.
-He is particularly interested in innovation and access to global health R&D, improving the data environments that inform the policy process, and how to best match policy design with implementation.
+Ming Ong is a Junior Scientist at the Center for Global Health Science & Security.
+His research interests bridge global health and health security – focusing on matching policy design with implementation and the application of imperfect data environments to inform the policy process, typically in the context of global health R&D innovation and access.